MaximeVts/ProtoLogger/README.md

 I took advantage of the default dependency injection provided by the .NET Core engine to get an easy setup of the logger.
 In Projects using a startup file like a worker service or an ASP Core application the setup is extremely easy.

-Small caveats : the console applications don't have the default DI setup you would find in an ASP Core web app, in that case the setup for the logger would be in the `ConfigureServices()` method:
+Small caveats : the console applications don't have the default DI setup you would find in an ASP Core web app, in that case the setup for the logger would be in the `ConfigureServices()` method as follow:

 ```csharp
 public void ConfigureServices(IServiceCollection services)